 Rachelle is a digital content creator who enjoys playing video games in their spare time.

-Laverne "Chip" Fields is probably best known for her role of Mrs. Gordon, Penny Gordon's abusive mother on Good Times.
+Laverne "Chip" Fields is probably best known for her role as Mrs. Gordon, Penny Gordon's abusive mother on Good Times.

 Fields was born on August 5, 1951, in New York City.
 Before her first television appearance, Chip Fields gave birth to a daughter, Kim Victoria Fields, who was born on May 12, 1969.